socotra/public/README.md

 **[stripe]:** This example uses Stripe's payment processor to pay a policyholder's outstanding invoices.

+**[reporting]:** A common operation is to manipulate a Soctora standard report.
+This example generates a standard Socotra financial transaction report and then aggregates the report by lines of business and transaction types.

 ##### Coming Soon
   - Data Dictionary Generation